miklosn/gce-template/README.md

 $ gce-template -o inventory.csv inventory_rollup.j2
 ```

-Now we are getting somewhere! `gce-template` applies various transformations on the data received from the GCE API, like converting fields to proper data types, simplifying presentation and removing unneccessary clutter.
+Now we are getting somewhere! `gce-template` applies various transformations to the data received from the GCE API, like converting fields to proper data types, simplifying presentation and removing unneccessary clutter.

 ## Usage